Easy Instant Pot Baked Potatoes (Perfect Texture)

-Here’s how to make Instant Pot Baked Potatoes that are cooked through with the perfect texture.
+Here’s how to make whole Instant Pot Baked Potatoes that are cooked through with the perfect texture.
 This recipe is so easy and great for busy weeknights.
 Serve your baked potatoes as a side dish or even as a main dish.
-Baked potatoes are naturally vegan, vegetarian, and gluten-free.

 Baked potatoes are a favorite comfort food.
 They are starchy and satisfying and you can top them with just about anything.